 - You must obtain or currently have and or be willing to transfer renter's insurance.
 This can usually be purchased from your car insurance carrier.

-By California law, you are allowed 2 people per bedroom plus 1 person per common area.
+HUD guidelines allow 2 people per bedroom plus 1 person per common area.
 So, for most standard homes, the maximum occupancy would look like the following:

 Studio - 2 people

 The date and time that you can move in depends on a few things.

 - Your application must be filled out correctly and approved.

 - The lease must be signed by all tenants.